Welcome to the Artist Toolbox

 Photography and videography

-We coordinate a team of official Fringe photographers to shoot as many rehearsals (or performances) as possible, as well as the general atmosphere of the Fringe and the club night parties.
+We coordinate a small team of official Fringe photographers to shoot as many rehearsals (or performances) as possible, as well as the general atmosphere of the Fringe and the club night parties.

 We also have an official videographer taking footage for round-up videos we'll post during the festival.